Service station attendant, Ringa tautiaki waka

 Tasks

-- record sales or transactions data
+- record sales and transactions

 Practical